 For replacement shutter parts including staples, magnets, hinges, louvers, and tilt rods, please visit our affiliate shuttermedic.com.
 They also have how-to videos for repairing broken shutters, as well as shutter diagrams and repair tips.

 Identification and Background

 Shutters have been a popular and commonly seen design piece in homes for a long time.
 They are believed to have originated in Greece.
 Then, they were made of marble, had fixed louvers, and were installed to protect against storms.
-The design idea grew throughout Europe and shutters were eventually made with moveable wooden louvers.
+The design idea grew throughout Europe and shutters were eventually made with movable wooden louvers.
 Over time, the design arrived in America.
-In the 1800’s, shutters became a popular covering for the large windows on the mansions and elegant homes on southern plantations.
-The name stuck and today, we still call them plantation shutters.
+In the 1800’s, shutters became a popular covering for the large windows on the mansions and elegant homes in the American south.
+They are also called plantation shutters or estate shutters.

 Present day, shutters are admired for their integrated, built-in look.
 They are the only type of window covering that adds appraisal value to a home.
 They are extremely durable and never go out of style.